Saxone was the largest footwear manufacturer in Scotland.

 F & G Abbott Ltd was a shoe retailer established in 1902 which purchased much of its stock from Clark & Co.
 Saxone was their own-label brand for an American-style men’s shoe.

-Clark & Sons merged with F & G Abbott.
-George Clark (1861 – 1937) and George Sutherland Abbott (1862 – 1940) were joint-managing directors.
+Clark & Sons merged with F & G Abbott in 1908 to form the Saxone Shoe Company.
+George Clark (1861 – 1937) and George Sutherland Abbott (1862 – 1940) became joint-managing directors.

-In 1928 the company went public with a share capital of £1 million.
-By this time there were 106 retail stores.
+The Saxone Shoe Co went public with a share capital of £1 million in 1928.
+There were 106 retail stores by this time.

 George Clark, chairman and managing director, died in 1937.
-G S Abbott left £133,592 when he died in 1940.
+G S Abbott died in 1940 and left an estate valued at £133,592.

 Throughout the Second World War a large proportion of production was devoted to military service contracts, including regulation army boots and officer’s footwear.

-By 1948 1,200 staff were employed at 180 retail branches, and 1,000 people were employed at Kilmarnock.
+1,200 people were employed at 180 retail branches by 1948, and 1,000 people were employed at the Kilmarnock factory.

-Saxone had 111 outlets and 1,100 full time equivalent staff in 1995, but the chain was loss-making.
+Saxone had 111 outlets and 1,100 full-time equivalent staff in 1995, but the chain was loss-making.
 British Shoe Corporation closed the unprofitable Saxone stores in 1996, and the profitable outlets were sold to Facia.
 Later that year Facia entered receivership and 61 Saxone stores were acquired by the Stylo sports footwear group (now Barratts of Bradford).